Heinrichv/Heinrichv/README.md

 - 👋 Hi, I’m Heinrich Venter and im the Backend Team Lead & Developer @ Osiris Trading and from South Africa
-- 👀 I’m interested in .NET Core, NodeJs, Angular, NoSQL, Docker/Kubernetes, ELK
+- 👀 I’m interested in .NET Core, RabbitMQ, MS SQL Server, Elasticsearch, Angular, SignalR, StencilJS, Dynatrace, OpenTelemetry
-- 🌱 I’m currently learning how to develop and setting up Kubernetes on prem.
+- 🌱 I’m currently learning how to monitor our environments applications better using Dynatrace and OpenTelemetry
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : heini141@outlook.com